ibrahimkad/Reading-notes/class-07.md

 </tr>
 </table>"

-<th>//The <th> element is used just like the <td> element but its purpose is to represent the heading for either a column or a row.
+<th>The <th> element is used just like the <td> element but its purpose is to represent the heading for either a column or a row.
 (The th stands for table heading.)